sanketpadhyal/LocateAid-v2/README.md

    Implementing new security improvements.
    - Introducing a **Log Feature**: Website owners and operators can now receive **live admin panel activity logs** directly through a connected Telegram channel for better transparency and security.

+4. **Telegram Translation Button (NEW)** ✅
+   A **translation button** has been successfully integrated with Telegram support,
+   enabling real-time message translations for better accessibility.
+   - Supports multiple languages 🌍
+   - Works seamlessly alongside existing Telegram features
+   - Designed and implemented in a **fully professional manner**

 ---

 ## 🔗 Previous Version